 Volcanoes National Park

-Volcanoes National Park covers an area of 160 square kilometers, located in northwestern Rwanda and famous for sheltering the endangered mountain gorillas.
-This park is covered by the rain forested type of vegetation and encompasses 5 of 8 Virunga volcanoes including Bisoke, Karisimbi, Gahinga, Muhabura and Sabyinyo.
+Volcanoes National Park covers an area of 160 square kilometers, located in northwestern Rwanda.
+It is firstly famous for sheltering the endangered mountain gorillas.
+This park is covered by rain forested type of vegetation and encompasses 5 of 8 Virunga volcanoes.
+They are Bisoke, Karisimbi, Gahinga, Muhabura and Sabyinyo.
 The park, neighbors Uganda to the north and Democratic Republic of Congo in the north-west.
 It shares Mount.
 Sabyinyo, Muhabura and Gahinga with Uganda and Bisoke and Mikeno with D.R.
 Congo.

-In 1967, Volcanoes National park became the home of Dian Fossey, a female research and primatologist who saved mountain gorillas from poachers, introduced gorilla habituation experience in East Africa and established a research Centre (Karisoke research station) between the two Volcanic Mountains – Karisimbi and Visoke / Bisoke.
-In 1985, Dian was murdered by unknown people at her home but she is still celebrated for her excellent work and sacrifice to saving mountain gorillas in the Virunga Conservation Area.
+In 1967, Volcanoes National Park became the home of Dian Fossey, a female researcher and primatologist.
+She courageously saved mountain gorillas from poachers, introduced gorilla habituation experience in East Africa and established the Karisoke Research Centre.
+This is situated between the two Volcanic Mountains – Karisimbi and Visoke/Bisoke.
+In 1985, Dian was murdered by unknown people at her home.
+Yet, she is still celebrated for her excellent work and sacrifice to saving mountain gorillas in the Virunga Conservation Area.
 Without her efforts, we wouldn’t have a chance to track and meet mountain gorillas in their wilderness.
 Her life is still portrayed through an award winning documentary called “gorillas in the mist”.

 1n 1992, the park premises became a battlefield due to civil wars in Rwanda and at that time, the research Center was abandoned until 1999 when the park re-opened and resumed its operation.
 The Democratic Force for the Liberation of Rwanda played a big role to offer security and peace in the country hence the park activities as gorilla trekking resumed at a high gear.
 Since then, there is no threat or danger in Rwanda and the park can be visited any time of the year.